-6. (a) Each Party, at the request of the patent owner, shall adjust the term of a patent to compensate for unreasonable delays that occur in granting the patent.
-For the purposes of this paragraph, an unreasonable delay shall at least include a delay in the issuance of the patent of more than four years from the date of filing of the application in the Party, or two years after a request for examination of the application has been made, whichever is later, provided that periods attributable to actions of the patent applicant need not be included in the determination of such delays.

-- (b) With respect to any pharmaceutical product that is covered by a patent: - (i) each Party shall make available an extension of the patent term to compensate the patent owner for unreasonable curtailment of the effective patent term as a result of the marketing approval process related to the first commercial use of the product in that Party; and - (ii) where a Party approves the marketing of a new pharmaceutical product on the basis of information concerning the safety or efficacy of a same or a similar product in another territory, such as evidence of prior marketing approval, the Party shall make available an extension of the patent term to compensate the patent owner for unreasonable curtailment of the effective patent term in the Party as a result of the marketing approval process in the other territory and in the Party.

-For purposes of this paragraph, effective patent term means the period from the date of approval of the product until the original expiration date of the patent.

-7. When a Party provides for the grant of a patent on the basis of a patent granted in another territory, that Party, at the request of the patent owner, shall extend the term of a patent granted under such procedure by a period equal to the period of the extension, if any, provided in respect of the patent granted by such other territory.
+- 6. (a) Each Party, at the request of the patent owner, shall adjust the term of a patent to compensate for unreasonable delays that occur in granting the patent.
+For purposes of this paragraph, an unreasonable delay shall at least include a delay in the issuance of the patent of more than four years from the date of filing of the application in the territory of the Party, or two years after a request for examination of the application, whichever is later.
+Periods attributable to actions of the patent applicant need not be included in the determination of such delays. - (b) With respect to patents covering pharmaceutical products or their method of use: - (i) each Party shall make available an adjustment of the patent term to compensate the patent owner for unreasonable curtailment of the effective patent term as a result of the marketing approval process related to the first commercial use of the product in that Party; and - (ii) where a Party approves the marketing of a new pharmaceutical product based on evidence of prior approval in another territory, including information on safety and efficacy submitted in connection with that approval, the Party shall make available an adjustment of the patent term to compensate the patent owner for unreasonable curtailment of the effective patent term in the Party as a result of the marketing approval process in the other territory and in the Party. - (c) For purposes of this paragraph, effective patent term means the period from the date of approval of the product until the original expiration date of the patent. - 7.
+When a Party provides for the grant of a patent on the basis of a patent granted in another territory, that Party, at the request of the patent owner, shall adjust the term of a patent granted under such procedure by a period equal to the period of the adjustment, if any, provided in respect of the patent granted in the other territory. - 8.
+Each Party shall disregard information contained in public disclosures used to determine if an invention is novel or has an inventive step11 if the public disclosure: - (a) was made or authorized by, or derived from, the patent applicant; and - (b) occurred within 12 months prior to the date of filing of the application in the territory of the Party. - 9.
+Each Party shall provide patent applicants with at least one opportunity to make amendments, corrections, and observations in connection with their applications. - 10.
+Each Party shall provide that a disclosure of a claimed invention shall be considered to be sufficiently clear and complete if it provides information that allows the invention to be made and used by a person skilled in the art, without undue experimentation, as of the filing date.

-Subject to Legal Review for Accuracy, Clarity, and Consistency June 18, 2004
+11 For purposes of this Article, "inventive step" shall be treated as synonymous with "non-obvious."

-- 8. Each Party shall disregard information contained in public disclosures used to determine if an invention is novel or has an inventive step10 if the public disclosure was (a) made or authorized by, or derived from, the patent applicant and (b) occurs within 12 months prior to the date of filing of the application in the Party. - 9.
-Each Party shall provide patent applicants with at least one opportunity to make amendments, corrections, and observations. - 10.
-Each Party shall provide that a disclosure of a claimed invention is sufficiently clear and complete if it provides information that allows the invention to be made and used by a person skilled in the art, without undue experimentation, as of the filing date. - 11.
-Each Party shall provide that a claimed invention is sufficiently supported by its disclosure if the disclosure reasonably conveys to a person skilled in the art that the applicant was in possession of the claimed invention as of the filing date.
+- 11. Each Party shall provide that a claimed invention: - (a) is sufficiently supported by its disclosure if the disclosure reasonably conveys to a person skilled in the art that the applicant was in possession of the claimed invention as of the filing date; and - (b) is industrially applicable if it has a specific, substantial, and credible utility.

-ARTICLE 14.9: MEASURES RELATED TO CERTAIN REGULATED PRODUCTS
+ARTICLE 15.9: MEASURES RELATED TO CERTAIN REGULATED PRODUCTS